BrunaRihl/FineShine-Jewellery/README.md

 ### Website overview

 FineShine is a fictional platform I created to offer an online shopping experience for exclusive and elegant jewellery.
 It was developed with the intention of providing an engaging and informative experience for users interested in acquiring high-quality and stylish jewellery pieces.
-Every aspect of the site, from design to content, has been planned to ensure easy and intuitive navigation.
+Every aspect of the website, from design to content, has been planned to ensure easy and intuitive navigation.

 ### User base